Published April 4, 2022

 With so much data to be explored, it’s going to benefit everyone in your business.
 Let’s look at what CI will do for particular teams.

-Talkwalker Analytics - flexible dashboards to share insights across teams.
+Talkwalker consumer intelligence - flexible dashboards to share insights across teams.

-Your marketing team is already using a social listening tool.
+Your marketing team is already using a social media listening platform.
 Monitoring campaigns.
 Listening to social media and online chatter.
 Tracking hashtags and trends.
 Image and video analysis.
 And a whole lot more.

-Introducing them to consumer intelligence will allow them to…
+Introducing them to consumer insights will allow them to…

 Measure the commercial value of your brand